 Where the recipient spouse will exceed their TBC upon receiving a death benefit income stream, they can roll their own pension back to accumulation if they want to retain the money in superannuation.
 Alternatively, they could either receive the death benefit as a lump sum or commute their own pension as a lump sum and then receive the death benefit as an income stream.

-Harry and Jemima are married.
+Harry and Jemima are a married couple.
 On 1 July 2017, they both commenced an account based pension with a balance of $1.6 million each.

-On 1 September 2020, Harry passed away.
+On 1 September 2021, Harry passed away.
 At this time, both of their account based pensions were valued at $1.5 million each.
-If Jemima received Harry’s account based pension as a death benefit income stream whilst still holding her account based pension, she would have exceeded her TBC.
+If Jemima receives Harry’s account based pension as a death benefit income stream whilst still holding her own account based pension, she would exceed her personal TBC of $1.6m.

-Jemima commuted and rolled back her account based pension of $1.5 million to accumulation.
+Jemima commuted and rolled back her account based pension of $1.5 million to accumulation phase.
 She then commenced a death benefit pension from the proceeds of Harry’s $1.5 million death benefit account.
-This means she stayed within her TBC.
+This means she stayed within her personal TBC.

-Tim and Janine are married.
+Tim and Janine are a married couple.
 On 1 July 2017, they both commenced an account based pension with a balance of $1.6 million each.

-On 1 September 2020, Tim passed away.
+On 1 September 2021, Tim passed away.
 At this time, both of their account based pensions were valued at $1.7 million each.
-If Janine received Tim’s account based pension as a death benefit income stream whilst still holding her account based pension, she would exceed her TBC.
+If Janine receives Tim’s account based pension as a death benefit income stream whilst still holding her account based pension, she would exceed her personal TBC.

-Janine commuted and rolled back her account based pension of $1.7 million to accumulation.
+Janine commuted and rolled back her account based pension of $1.7 million to accumulation phase.
 This reduced Janine’s TBC to negative $100,000.
 She then received Tim’s death benefit account based pension of $1.7 million.
-This allowed her to stay within her personal TBC of $1.6 million.
+This allowed her to stay within her personal TBC of $1.6 million..

 The starting balance of a non-reversionary death benefit pension counts towards the TBC of the recipient as soon as the death benefit pension commences.

-On the other hand, when a reversionary death benefit pension is received, the balance of the pension at the time of death will be a credit to the beneficiary’s TBA, 12 months after the death of the original pension account holder.
+On the other hand, when a reversionary death benefit pension is received, the balance of the pension at the time of death of the original account holder will be credited to the beneficiary’s TBA, 12 months after the date of death.
 This provides the death benefit recipient some time to work out how they would like to receive the death benefit, and perhaps move some of their own pension monies back to accumulation phase if necessary.

 A death benefit income stream (child pension) can be received by a child of the deceased as long as the child: